RMHogervorst/recepten/content/recipes/couscous-met-groentjes-en-kikkererwten/index.md

 category: dinner # The type of meal or course your recipe is about.
 For example: "dinner", "entree", or "dessert".
 cuisine: Mediterraans # The region associated with your recipe.
 For example, Italiaans, Mediterraans", or Eigen.
 ingredients:
-  - Couscous
+  - couscous
-  - Knoflook
+  - knoflook
   - erwten
-  - Kikkererwten
+  - kikkererwten
   - witewijnazijn
   - mosterd
   - peterselie